 Cook bacon ahead of time, chop.
 Clean and chop vegetables and lettuce.
 Assemble with generous amounts of bacon and avocado.

 Add dressing before serving and garnish with cheese if desired.
+This is a perfect low-carb meal for those following the wildly popular ketogenic diet.

 You should also know that this recipe is an almost perfect low-glycemic snack for Diabetics, due to it’s blend of fiber, healthy fats, antioxidants, and a reasonably low amount of sugars and carbs that impact blood sugar.
 Speaking of Diabetes, make sure to read this page next: